krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 However, when dealing with large-scale or complex problems, **the running efficiency of the backtracking algorithm may be unacceptable**.

-- **Time**: The backtracking algorithm usually needs to traverse all possibilities in the solution space, and the time complexity can reach exponential or factorial order.
+- **Time**: The backtracking algorithm usually needs to traverse all possibilities in the state space, and the time complexity can reach exponential or factorial order.
 - **Space**: During recursive calls, the current state needs to be saved (such as paths, auxiliary variables used for pruning, etc.), and when the depth is large, the space requirement can become very large.

 Nevertheless, **the backtracking algorithm is still the best solution for certain search problems and constraint satisfaction problems**.
 For these problems, since we cannot predict which choices will generate valid solutions, we must traverse all possible choices.
 In this case, **the key is how to optimize efficiency**.
 There are two common efficiency optimization methods.